absurd-programmer/production_LikesLelo/README.md

-MERN STAC BASED APP for a Social Media Marketing Company
+MERN STACK BASED APP for a Social Media Marketing Company